 1935

-Hired by the U.S. Works Progress Administration (WPA), a recovery program of the Great Depression, to publish materials for early years teachers.
+ACE is hired by the U.S. Works Progress Administration (WPA), a recovery program during the Great Depression, to publish materials for early childhood educators.

 1943-44

-Sent books, learning materials, toys, and curriculum guides to teachers and kindergartens in refugee camps for children displaced in conflict-affected nations during World War II.
+ACE sends books, learning materials, toys, and curriculum guides to educators and kindergartens in refugee camps for children displaced during World War II.

 1946